This article about finding student accommodation was updated by the Great British Mag content team.

 If you rent a property you will be responsible for all the bills and will have to sort out things like the internet connection yourself.

 No matter where you choose to live you will probably have to bring your own bedding and kitchen equipment.
 We recommend using UniKitOut, which allows you to shop online and have all your things delivered straight to your UK accommodation so that everything’s sorted when you arrive.
 (Psst – GB Mag members get a 10% discount!)

 What is a TV license?

 If you want to watch telly you will need a TV license, which you need to have by law in order to watch programmes live or that have been recorded via a TV, laptop, tablet or mobile device.
-A license will be needed whether you live in halls, private student accommodation or are renting a house or flat.
+You need a license whether you live in halls, private student accommodation or are renting a house or flat.
 If you live in a shared house, you only need one license per house so long as you have a joint tenancy but if you have separate agreements with the landlord, you’ll need to get separate licenses.

 The license fee will get you the five terrestrial channels, which are BBC1, BBC2, ITV, Channel 4 and Channel 5.
 If you love watching TV and want loads of additional channels you will have to sign up for cable or satellite.

 To find out how to apply for a TV licenses click here.

 If you’re living in student halls or private student accommodation, then it’s likely the internet connection will be ready for you from day one and the cost of it will probably be wrapped up in your rent.

 If you’re renting a house or a flat, you’ll probably need to arrange internet connection.
 All internet providers will need a telephone line to run the internet through, so you’ll need to get this sorted first.
 Alternatively, you can buy a dongle, a small device which you plug into your laptop that you can buy through most mobile phone network providers.
 That way you can have internet access wherever you are.